rose-pine/vim/readme.md

 ```
 </details>

 > Note: Lightline ships a version of the default Rosé Pine colorscheme in their repository.
-To ensure that this version does gets applied, either delete the file `rosepine.vim` present in the `lightline.vim/autoload/lightline/colorscheme/` directory, or replace it with the file from the `autoload/lightline/colorscheme/` directory corresponding to this plugin.
+To ensure that this version gets applied, either delete the file `rosepine.vim` present in the `lightline.vim/autoload/lightline/colorscheme/` directory, or replace it with the file from the `autoload/lightline/colorscheme/` directory corresponding to this plugin.

 ### Configuration